 It is anticipated that some refined products may be shipped via rail.
 A new rail spur may be needed to allow for this.
 If a rail spur is to be constructed, an assessment of the routing will need to be undertaken.
 An additional concern is the potential environmental effects on road traffic, either resulting in greater congestion or higher collision rates, associated with any at grade crossings.
-In addition, an assessment of the emergency routes that may be impacted as a result of the rail spur will need to be undertaken.
+In addition, an assessment of the emergency routes that may be affected as a result of the rail spur will need to be undertaken.
+An assessment of emergency routes with respect to residents of the Mispec and Red Head Road area will also be required.

-4.15 Effects of the Existing Environment on the Project
+4.15 Effects of the Environment on the Project

 Sensitivity of the proposed project to variations in meteorological conditions, including extreme events, must be investigated.
 Among the parameters to be considered are the effect of extreme precipitation events on site water management and the influence of wind, waves, ice, and flooding on facility operations (including any associated infrastructure).
 In addition, the sensitivity of the proposed project to climate variability and climate change must be identified and discussed.
-Not only will the assessment look at the current climatic setting in the area, but must also include a consideration of the potential future climatic conditions due to climate changes in the foreseeable and long-term future (e.g., global warming, changes in sea levels, etc., over a minimum 50 and 100 year period).
+Not only will the assessment look at the current climatic setting in the area, but must also include a consideration of the potential future climatic conditions due to climate changes in the foreseeable and long-term future (e.g.: global warming, changes in sea levels, etc., over a minimum 50 and 100 year period).
+This should include detailed discussion related to the potential effects of sea level rise on the marine facilities proposed for this project.

-The assessment must take into account how the existing environment/natural and man-made hazards could adversely affect the project (e.g., acid rock drainage, severe meteorological conditions, seismic events, tidal influences, etc.).
+The assessment must take into account how the existing environment/natural and man-made hazards could adversely affect the project (e.g.: acid rock drainage, severe meteorological conditions, seismic events, tidal influences, etc.).